JustinFay01/JustinFay01/README.md

 ## Dot Net C#

-- [ ] Learn how to use event handlers in a dot net application
+- [x] Learn how to use event handlers in a dot net application
+  - *Cobbler for Dornerworks* completed 03/28/2025
-- [ ] Deploy your own version of a NuGet package for a project
+- [x] Deploy your own version of a NuGet package for a project
-- [ ]
+  - *Cobbler for Dornerworks* completed 03/28/2025

-- [ ] Basic SignalR API for RTC
+- [x] Basic SignalR API for RTC

 ## Swift